Measuring our outcomes

 We treat all responses confidentially by default.
 Aggregated, anonymized results can help our team and funders to understand Hi-Med's impacts and to continue to improve.

-Bonus question: would you like to opt-in to your response being recorded alongside your name in an internal impact document (which will only be shared with team members/contractors and current or future funders)?
-[Y / N] -
+Bonus question: would you like to opt-in to your response being recorded alongside your name in an internal impact document (which will only be shared with team members/contractors and current or prospective funders)?
+[Y / N]

-Our team has a “glitch” form designed specifically for us to report opportunities for improvement.
-We review the form contents and our process for handling it at least once a month, and we discuss them in our monthly group meetings.
+• Hi-Med has an internal process designed specifically for reporting opportunities for improvement.
+We review these reports at least once a month, and discuss the progress we are making to address each opportunity in our monthly team meetings.

-This point matters a lot to us.
-We prioritize being extremely clear about what we can and can’t say about our influence on outcomes occuring.
+• This point matters a lot to us.
+We prioritize being extremely clear about what we know, and what we don’t know, about our influence on causing outcomes.
 Here’s what we do:

-We can say how many people have stated they made career changes, plan changes, or donation pledges.
+1. We do know how many people have stated that Hi-Med contributed to them making career changes, plan changes, or donation pledges.
 So that’s what we track.

-We can’t be confident about our estimates of the extent to which we (versus other factors) contributed to the things we’re tracking, but we can make reasonable estimates.
+2. We have limited confidence in our estimates of the extent to which Hi-Med (versus other factors) contributed to the things we’re tracking, but we can make reasonable estimates.

 We also ask our team members if they think Hi-Med has helped with any positive career-related or donation-related changes for them.
 In our impact multiplier estimates, we categorize these changes differently because we recognize that there’s much more potential for social desirability bias to negatively influence our ability to ascertain our level of impact in those cases.